 Now that you know pea protein rates OK for estrogen / oestrogen / phytoestrogens, why don’t you read about a tasty pea protein smoothie?

 I use pea protein as part of my daily diet, with smoothie shakes in the morning and evening.
-I tend to use Canadian Protein as they’re reputable, local, 3rd part tested and reasonably priced.
+I tend to use My Protein as they’re reputable, reliable, 3rd party tested and reasonably priced (frequent big sales).
+The link to My Protein is an affiliate link, so if you buy something from there, I’ll get a small % of the sale.
+Hopefully you don’t mind, as you found the article valuable and it won’t cost you anything additional.